docksal/ci-agent/README.md

 - enhanced pull request review experience
 - demos

+Build status updates (and sandbox URLs) can be posted to Github and Bitbucket via respective build status APIs.
-URLs to sandbox environments can be found in the build logs and can also be published to a Slack channel.
+URLs to sandbox environments can also be published to a Slack channel.

 ## Image variants and versions

 ### Stable

-- `docksal/ci-agent:base` - basic (bash, curl, git, etc.), latest version
+- `base` - basic (bash, curl, git, etc.), latest version
-- `docksal/ci-agent:php` - basic + php stack tools (composer, drush, drupal console, wp-cli, etc.), latest version
+- `php`, `latest` - basic + php stack tools (composer, drush, drupal console, wp-cli, etc.), latest version
-- `docksal/ci-agent:1.0-base` - basic, specific stable version
+- `1.2-base` - basic, a specific stable version
-- `docksal/ci-agent:1.0-php` - php, specific stable version
+- `1.2-php` - php, a specific stable version

 ### Development

-- `docksal/ci-agent:edge-base` - base, latest development version
+- `edge-base` - base, latest development version
-- `docksal/ci-agent:edge-php`, php, latest development version
+- `edge-php`, php, latest development version

 ## Global Configuration

+### Required

 The following required variables are usually configured at the organization level.
 This way, all project repos will have access to them.
 They can as well be configured at the repo level.

 `DOCKSAL_HOST` or `DOCKSAL_HOST_IP`

-The address of the remote Docksal host, which will be hosting sandboxes.
+The address of the remote Docksal host, which is hosting sandboxes.
 Configure one of the other.
 If using `DOCKSAL_HOST`, make sure the domain is configured as a wildcard DNS entry.
-If using `DOCKSAL_HOST_IP`, the agent will use `xip.io` for dynamic wildcard domain names for sandboxes.
+If using `DOCKSAL_HOST_IP`, the agent will use `nip.io` for dynamic wildcard domain names for sandboxes.

-`DOCKSAL_HOST_USER`

-The user's name that should have access to the remote Docksal host.
-Defaults to `ubuntu`.

 `DOCKSAL_HOST_SSH_KEY`